-As a kid, there was one dinner meal I requested more than any other – shrimp fettuccine alfredo.
+As a kid, there was one dinner meal I requested more than any other – shrimp alfredo.

-The infatuation began when I must have been seven or eight years old and I first twirled my fork around a bowl-full of long noodles drowned in creamy white sauce at the Olive Garden.
+The infatuation began when I was seven or eight years old and I first twirled my fork around a bowl-full of long noodles drowned in creamy white sauce at the Olive Garden.
 I inhaled my kid-sized portion in record time, after-which I basically licked the plate clean and from then on, I begged my parents to take me back more often than I care to admit.

 As I got older, I lost the love for Olive Garden’s version because I tried it at a real Italian restaurant (oh my gosh, so much better), and then later had my Mom’s version on a semi-regular basis.
-Her take on it, based off of a Martha Stewart recipe while still not waist-cinching, was much lighter than my favorite restaurant version, because instead of the noodles swimming in a puddle of sauce, the sauce actually blanketed the noodles in a perfect ratio.
+Her take on it, based off of a Martha Stewart recipe while still not waist-cinching, was much lighter than my favorite restaurant version.
+Instead of the noodles swimming in a puddle of sauce, the sauce actually blanketed the noodles in a perfect ratio.
 Also, she used half and half instead of heavy cream, and on top of that, used parmigiano reggiano, which packs a much more pungent flavor per ounce than a typical block of parmesan cheese.

 I find when I’m craving alfredo sauce, but want something a bit lighter, I’ll go for my Mom’s version, but when I’m not counting calories in the least, like today, I’ll throw caution to the wind and make a version somewhere in the middle of hers and the restaurant version swimming in sauce.